algbio/metaflow/README.md

 # MetaFlow
 *MetaFlow* is a program for community profiling of a metagenomic sample.
 It reports the known species present in a metagenomics sample and their abundances (relative to the known reference genomes).
+See more details about *MetaFlow* (including the manuscript describing it) at [http://www.cs.helsinki.fi/en/gsa/metaflow](http://www.cs.helsinki.fi/en/gsa/metaflow).

+**A concise tutorial coming soon!**

 **Version: 0.9.1.
 Contact: tomescu [at] cs.helsinki.fi, ahmed.sobih [at] helsinki.fi**